margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ![aws-shutting-down](aws-shutting-down.png)

 In case you build runners are not starting or registering.
 The best you can do is follow the trace.
 In the GitHub app on there is an advanced settings page where you can see the events events sent to the webhook.
 When the event is not accepted double check the endpoint and secret.
 Next you can check the logs for the webhook and scale up lambda in cloud watch.
 Finally you can inspect the EC2 user data logging.
-Access via SSM is by default enabled.
+Access via SSM (MP: should this be ssh?) is by default enabled.
 Just select connect to the instance and inspect the log `/var/log/user_data.log`.

 ## Final thoughts

-It is already quit cool what you can doe with GitHub self hosted runners.
+The abilities of GitHub self-hosted runners are arleady quit neat.
 But creating the setup as discussed requires some hacks and shortcuts.
-First of all it would be much easier once GitHub deliver the orchestration component, which reduce the whole to only managing a bit of cloud resources.
+First of all it would be much easier once GitHub delivers the orchestration component, which will reduce the whole setup to only managing a bit of cloud resources.
 For example having runners on a Kubernetes cluster including scaling can make it a lot easier to use.

-By delivery an APY for actions GitHub gives you the option to build your own setup, the fact that we always need to have a runner registered is quite an hack.
-Als the way for scaling down will not win a contest.
-The API is does not provide an option to verify an runner is still active.
-Also the cache of the distribution is bit of a hack to work around some crazy slow downloads that we had experienced.
+By delivery an API for actions GitHub gives you the option to build your own setup, the fact that we always need to have a runner registered is quite an hack.
+Also, the way for scaling down will not win a beauty contest but is necessary because the API does not provide an option to verify wether a runner is still active.
+Furthermore, the cache of the distribution is bit of a hack to work around some crazy slow downloads that we had experienced.

-But given all those hacks we are still quite happy with the setup.
-Till the time GitHub will release components to orchestrate the life cycle of an action runner we will use this setup.
+But given all those hacks we are still quite happy with this setup.
+Untill GitHub releases the components need to orchestrate the life cycle of an action runner, we will happily use this setup.